stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

 Use a project tool for Python, unless you have special requirements.
 There are several of these tools, which all provide a key set of features for Python development.
-For example, all of these tools can generate a directory structure that follows best practices, manage package dependencies and also automate Python virtual environments, so that you do not need to manually create and activate environments as you work.
+For example, all of these tools can generate a directory structure that follows best practices, manage package dependencies and automate Python virtual environments, so that you do not need to manually create and activate environments as you work.

-Project tools can manage the versions of Python, so that you will automatically have the correct version of Python for each project.
-These can download versions of Python as needed.
+Project tools can also manage the versions of Python, so that you will automatically have the correct version of Python for each project.
+Your project tool can install copies of Python as needed.
 The [section below](#install-python-with-tools-that-support-multiple-versions) explains in more detail.

 [Poetry](https://python-poetry.org/) is currently the most popular tool for managing Python projects, and it is a good choice for most cases.
 It is well-supported and has been steadily developed.
 The feature to provide versions of Python is currently [experimental](https://python-poetry.org/docs/cli/#python), so you should use a version manager alongside Poetry for significant projects.